SUGAM-CB/Computer-Science-Project/README.md

    The project is in Development phase

--> data is collected and preprocessed
+-> data is collected from available api and preprocessed

 -> Model development is in progress